 Already using Okta with Frame?
 Great!
 Launch links can be added as Okta Chiclets with the help of Okta's Bookmark App.
 To get started, follow the steps below.

-Paste the Launch link into the URL field (be sure you’ve selected the right Okta identity provider before copying the link).
+- Paste your Launch link (copied from Frame's Advanced Integrations dialog) into the URL field (be sure you've selected the right Okta identity provider before copying the link).
 Apply application visibility settings and click Done.

 As with PWA links above, a single onboarded application or desktop can be used with multiple instance types.
 However, each instance type will have its own Launch link.

 - Click on your newly added Bookmark.
 Click the icon at the top left to update it for a better user experience.

 Repeat these steps to add as many Launch links as you'd like for your users.

 Finally, assign your Frame-powered Bookmark app(s) to your users/groups.

 Passing Data into Session

 For customers who wish to pass data from the browser into the Frame session upon the user clicking on the onboarded application or desktop, these customers can add the

 userData name and corresponding value in the URL query string of the PWA or Launch URL.
 This mechanism can be used to pass user session context from a website into the workload VM for use by a custom script or application running within the workload VM.